jnunyez/synchronization/README.md

 ## Telecom Grandmaster Background <a name="background"></a>

 <!-- Background on T-GM with pictures? -->
 Precise timing is of paramount importance for 5G RAN.
 5G RAN leverage of sophisticated technologies to maximize achieved data rates.
 These techniques rely on tight synchronization between varius elements of the 5G Radio Access Network (RAN).
 Not getting timing right means mobile subscribers are likely to suffer a poor user experience.
-Typically, this requires receivers of a Global Navidation Satellite Syste (GNSS) such as GPS, and protocols to transport efficiently the timing information to where it is needed.
+Typically, this requires receivers of a Global Navidation Satellite Systems (GNSS) such as GPS, and protocols to transport efficiently the timing information to where it is needed.

 <!-- T-GM -->
 Typically, as you can see in the picture above, in a packet-based network PTP is the protocol of choice to carry time information.
 The recipient of the GNSS information in a PTP network is referred to as the grandmaster (GM) clock.
 The GM clock is the source of time for the connected network elements lower in the synchronization hierarcy....

 <!-- Silicom -->
-We needs cards and timings stack to feed timing sync to other O-RAN network elements.
+We need cards and timings stack to feed timing sync to other O-RAN network elements.

 <!-- operator needed-->
 ....In what follows, we present a guide to use the Silicom operator to automate the installation, monitoring, and operation of Silicom cards as well as the time sync stack (i.e., the operands).

 ## Installing Silicom Timesync Operator <a name="installation"></a>

-There two Operands to manipulate here based on HW and SW
+There two Operands to manage: one is the Silicom TimeSync cards and the other is the TimeSync sw stack.
+The operator dramatically simplifies the configuration and management

-#### Silicom Card
+#### Detect Silicom Card

-* The operator has been tested with STS2 and STS4 cards.
+* After installing the cards conforming a representative topology

 #### Time Sync Stack